About us

 Early childhood education

 Belle-Haven-Child-Development-Center.jpg The Belle Haven Child Development Center provides licensed, subsidized early childhood education and development services for income-qualified children ages three to five years.
-Daily nutritional breakfast, lunch and afternoon snack are integral to health and wellness, and daily activities support the socio-emotional, physical, and cognitive age-appropriate development of the children and their families.
-Program funded in part by grant funding from the State of California.
+A daily nutritious breakfast, lunch, and afternoon snack are essential for health and wellness, while the activities at the center support the socio-emotional, physical, and cognitive age-appropriate development of children and their families.
+This program is funded in part by grant funding from the State of California.

 School-age child care

 MPCC - Youth Center and Library Belle Haven Youth Center provides licensed after-school care for children in grades K-5, and full-day summer camp programs.
 Nutrition, homework support, and activities that support the development of the whole child.
-The Menlo Park Community Campus will include a new youth center, play structure, kitchenette, and easy access to a new children's library and makerspace.
+The Belle Haven Youth Center is located inside of the Belle Haven Community Campus.
+Newly constructed and opened in 2024, the Belle Haven Community Campus location includes the youth center, a gated outdoor play structure, kitchenette, and easy access to a new children's library, makerspace, and other recreation programs.

 Menlo Children's Center After-school Program provides licensed after-school care for children in in grades K-5, and full-day summer camp programs.
-Nutrition, homework support, and daily activities to support the socio-emotional, physical, and cognitive age-appropriate development of the whole child.
+Nutrition, homework support, and daily activities support the socio-emotional, physical, and cognitive age-appropriate development of the whole child.
+The Menlo Children's Center is located on the Burgess Park Campus and is within easy walking distance of outdoor parks, a duck pond with ducks, turtles, and fish, and the Arrillaga Family Gymnastics Center where children enjoy mini-outings.

 Older adults / seniors